Panzer Dragoon Saga: ReleasePanzer Dragoon Saga was released in Japan in January 1998 as Azel: Panzer Dragoon RPG. European and North American releases followed on 17 April and 5 May, making Saga one of the last Saturn games published by Sega outside Japan. It spans four CDs. In the UK, the first disc was released as a demo with Sega Saturn Magazine; in 2010, GamesRadar+ named it one of the greatest demos of all time.

-Sega planned Saga to compete with the PlayStation RPG Final Fantasy VII, believing that having the best RPG would win the console war, and aimed to sell 1.5 million copies.
+Sega planned for Panzer Dragoon Saga to compete with the PlayStation RPG Final Fantasy VII, believing that having the best RPG would win the console war, and aimed to sell 1.5 million copies.
 It was planned for release in the same year as Final Fantasy, but was delayed to 1998 to avoid competing with Grandia, another Saturn RPG.
-Final Fantasy VII sold almost 10 million copies, but sales of Saga worldwide were poor.
+Final Fantasy VII sold almost 10 million copies, but sales of Panzer Dragoon Saga worldwide were low.

 In the west, where the Saturn had been a failure, Sega had shifted focus to its next console, the Dreamcast, and retailers were reluctant to stock Saturn games.
-One of the Saga localizers, Chris Lucich, said it was a "strange transitional period" for Sega of America, which had shrunk from more than 2,000 employees to 200.
-Sega initially produced only 20,000 North American copies of Saga.
+One of the Panzer Dragoon Saga localizers, Chris Lucich, said it was a "strange transitional period" for Sega of America, which had shrunk from more than 2,000 employees to 200.
+Sega initially produced only 20,000 North American copies of Panzer Dragoon Saga.
 After these sold out in two days, a few thousand more were produced.
 In Europe, only around 1,000 copies were made.
+The Sega Europe employee David Nulty, who received a production credit, advocated for the release in Europe, saying it was "one of the most epic-feeling games the Saturn ever had".

-As Saga received almost no marketing in the west beyond limited print advertisements, the localizers sent screenshots to bloggers, hoping to generate word-of-mouth interest.
+As Panzer Dragoon Saga received almost no marketing in the west beyond limited print advertisements, the localizers sent screenshots to bloggers, hoping to generate word-of-mouth interest.
 Sega allotted around only ten copies to the press and focused on hardcore game media, feeling other outlets would not be interested.
 As no mainstream outlets had Saturn consoles, Sega had to provide them and then retrieve them to give to other outlets.
 IGN's Levi Buchanan characterized the release as an example of the Saturn's "ignominious send-off" in the west, writing: "Sunset Saturn games like Panzer Dragoon Saga and Burning Rangers demanded far better launches.
 The way these games were slipped into retail with zero fanfare and low circulation was insulting to both hardworking developers and Sega fans."

-At the request of the producer Yu Suzuki, who was developing the Dreamcast RPG Shenmue (1999), Sega held a meeting with the developers to discuss why Panzer Dragoon Saga had failed.
-Mukaiyama said Sega was "confused" by the failure.
-Yokota felt it would have sold poorly in any situation, as the team were not interested in creating a mainstream product.
-The localizer Matt Underwood speculated that Saga's post-apocalyptic setting, the "polar opposite" of Final Fantasy, had been off-putting to players.
+Mukaiyama said Sega was confused by the low sales.
+At the request of the producer Yu Suzuki, who was developing the Dreamcast RPG Shenmue (1999), Sega held a meeting with the developers to discuss the failure.
+Yokota attributed the low sales to the creative spirit of the team, who were not interested in creating a mainstream product.
+The localizer Matt Underwood speculated that the post-apocalyptic setting, the "polar opposite" of Final Fantasy, had been off-putting to players.

 Reception

-The review aggregator website GameRankings lists Panzer Dragoon Saga as the Saturn game with the highest aggregate score, at 92%.
+At the review aggregator website GameRankings, Panzer Dragoon Saga has a score of 92%, the highest of any Saturn game.
 In 2007, Game Informer wrote that "critically, the game was a smash hit, lauded as one of the year's best, and generally considered the Saturn's finest title".